manjirigole/SmartPlate/README.md

 # SmartPlate
 1. A user-friendly website for an online recipe box ordering service that enables customers to easily browse, customize, and order recipe boxes with pre-portioned ingredients and step-by-step cooking instructions.
+# Group members:
+   Manjiri Gole
+   Shweta Bhutada
+   Akshata Nalavade
 # PROPOSED SYSTEM
 Features & Functionality we are planning to implement:
 1. Recipe Exploration and Selection